-Staff meetings must include time for any meeting of a group of staff e.g. for SNC meetings, for whole school staff meetings, departmental, faculty, stage, or cross-curricular.
+Staff meetings must include time for any meeting of a group of staff e.g., for SNC meetings, H&S meetings, whole school staff meetings, departmental, faculty, stage, or cross-curricular meetings etc.

 Liaison meetings with colleagues, including learning support, visiting specialists, Child Planning Meetings etc. come into this category.
 A quota to take account of unscheduled meetings can either be accounted for in this or in the flexibility category below.